 Some conditions like vaginismus, or psychological traumas (sexual abuse), may require a person to see a counselor, psychologist, psychiatrist, or sex therapist.

-There are also natural medicines such as Acupuncture, Chinese Herbal medicine, naturopathy, herbal supplement etc that may help with pain, either on their own, or in combination with medical treatments and talk therapy
+There are also natural medicines such as Acupuncture, Chinese Herbal medicine, herbal supplements etc which may assist with pain, either on their own, or in combination with medical treatments and talk therapy

-If you do have pain with sex, you need to go and speak to your healthcare provider, or seek the help of a gynaecologist, or women’s health specialist.
+If you do have pain with sex, you need to go and speak to your healthcare provider, or seek the help of a gynaecologist, or women’s health expert.

 Pain with sex is not normal, and you need to find out the cause of these issues and not put it off.
-At my clinic, I can help you if you are having pain with sex.
+Many times there are non-invasive and easy treatments to help.

 -No Stone Left Unturned